A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Double Machine Learning

 uniformly over $P \in \mathcal{P}_n$, where the size of the remainder term obeys

 $\bar{\psi}(\cdot) := -\sigma^{-1} J_0^{-1} \psi(W; \theta_0, \eta_0)$ is the influence function, and the approximate variance is:

 \end{thm}

-Equation~(\ref{eq:asy_norm}) states that \(\hat{\theta}_0\) is asymptotically normal with mean \(\theta_0\) and covariance \(\sigma^2 / n\).
+Equation~(\ref{eq:asy_norm}) states that \(\hat{\theta}_0\) is asymptotically normal with mean \(\theta_0\) and variance \(\sigma^2 / n\).
 Equation~(\ref{eq:remainder}) defines the remainder term, which captures the cumulative effect of small errors in the final asymptotic expansion.
 Intuitively, the terms \(r_n\), \(r'_n\), \(\lambda_n\), and \(\lambda'_n\) reflect the quality of nuisance function estimation and the degree to which orthogonality mitigates the influence of these errors on the target parameter.
-Equation~(\ref{eq:covariance}) gives the asymptotic covariance matrix, where \(J_0\) denotes the Jacobian of the score function, capturing its sensitivity to deviations of \(\theta\) from \(\theta_0\).
+Equation~(\ref{eq:covariance}) gives the asymptotic variance, where \(J_0\) denotes the derivative of the score function in $\theta$, capturing its sensitivity to deviations of \(\theta\) from \(\theta_0\).

 Taken together, the theorem establishes that the DML estimator for the scalar parameter \(\theta_0\) achieves \(\sqrt{n}\)-rate convergence and is approximately normally distributed.
 Both the convergence rate and the asymptotic distribution hold uniformly over a broad class of underlying data-generating processes.